geo-fluid-dynamics/peclet/README.md

 Or run the container with access to a shared folder (shared between the host and the container)

     docker run -ti -v $(pwd):/home/dealii/shared zimmerman/peclet:latest

+If you plan to use this container repeatedly, then instead use this command to also give it a name

+    docker run -ti -v $(pwd):/home/dealii/shared --name peclet zimmerman/peclet:latest

+After exiting the container, you can start it again with

+    docker start peclet

+You can confirm that the container is running with

+    docker ps

+or list all containers (running or not) with

+    docker ps -a

+To enter a bash terminal inside of the running container

+    docker start peclet

+    docker exec -ti -u dealii peclet /bin/bash -l

 # For developers:
 ## Versions